Microcourt Limited Tax Strategy

 The Company seeks to have a transparent and constructive relationship with HMRC in which the Company acts in an open and honest manner.
 We engage with HMRC in a number of ways evidencing this approach.In particular

 - The Company and its advisors deal with correspondence with HMRC covering all taxes in a timely manner

-- Engagement of advisors to ensure compliance with the relevant legislation and to seek non-statutory clearance from HMRC (where appropriate), in the event complex business strategies are entered into and result in aspects of tax that are left open to interpretation.
+- Engagement of advisors to ensure compliance with the relevant legislation and to seek non-statutory clearance from HMRC (where appropriate), in the event complex business strategies are entered into and result in aspects of the tax treatment of them that are left open to interpretation.